chumnend/doodle-it/packages/doodle-it-api/README.md

 DEV_MONGODB_URI=    # uri of mongodb to use for development TEST_MONGODB_URI=   # uri of mongodb to use for testing
 ```

-3) Start the application using `yarn start` or `yarn run dev` for automatic reloading

 ## API Documentation